Testimonies > > Lek Kwee HongLeaders & Staff Testimonies

 He went on to comfort me, “Don’t worry!
 You will recover and be able to walk

-followed was a series of fifteen operations – twelve on my spine, two on the left
+followed was a series of 15 operations – 12 on my spine, 2 on the left

-leg, and one on the side of my rib cage.
-The longest procedure lasted twelve
+leg, and 1 on the side of my rib cage.
+The longest procedure lasted 12

 On the eve of my 11th operation, the surgeon told me, “After tomorrow’s operation, we will not be able to do any more for you, and you should seek help at another hospital!”
 My heart sank on hearing that.
 Who could I get help from if even the doctors gave up on me?
 That night I prayed to God, “Please heal me if you would.
 I do not want to put up with the pain anymore.
 How long will this last?
 The doctors said that I would recover and walk again, but it’s been one year since and I’m still lying in bed, unable to walk.
 How can I believe that I’ll be completely healed one day?”